Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Decomposable Probabilities ( )

-here the first equality follows form the tower rule of expectation, the second from condition \eqref{indep}, the third equality follows from the independence of each reward $\one(i,t)$ from past rewards, and the final equality also from condition \eqref{indep}. \end{proof} Armed with this lemma we now focus on finding `dual' values $\lambda^\omega_t\geq 0$ and $\theta^\omega_{it}\geq 0$ such that,
+here the first equation follows form the tower rule of expectation, the second from condition \eqref{indep}, the third equation follows from the independence of $\onee(i,t)$ from $\omitt$ and the final equation also from condition \eqref{indep}.